-Each year, Quarterly Questions participants answer 40 knowledge-based questions (30 questions in a subspecialty and 10 in core ophthalmic knowledge) and 10 article-based questions in an online, on-demand testing environment.
+Each year, Quarterly Questions[®] participants answer 40 knowledge-based questions (30 questions in a subspecialty and 10 in core ophthalmic knowledge) and 10 article-based questions in an online, on-demand testing environment.
 In quarters 1 and 2 of the year, 15 subspecialty questions and 5 core questions are delivered in each quarter.
 In quarter 3, 10 article-based questions are delivered.
 No new questions are launched in quarter 4.
-For more information about the Quarterly Questions program and scoring procedures, visit https://abop.org/QQ.
+For more information about the Quarterly Questions[®] program and scoring procedures, visit Quarterly Questions | American Board of Ophthalmology (abop.org).